HENDRIX-ZT2/pyaudiorestoration/README.md

 ### Resampling Modes
 - Linear: Fastest, but causes some overtone artifacts.
 - Expansion: Excellent precision in time and frequency, but induces clicks.
+Bad S/N ratio.
 Repeats each input sample (N * speed + dithering) times and then downsamples everything by N. [based on Feaster, P. (2017)]
 - Sinc: Slowest, but most accurate.
 No clicks.
 Accurate because of digital sampling theory. [based on endolith (2011) and Hope (2015)]
 - Blocks: Fast, but inaccurate in time, induces clicks.
 Resamples segements according to their mean speed.
-- Note that Linear & Sinc resampling currently require a relatively sparsely sampled speed curve (like FFT size = 4096, Overlap = 1) to work accurately.
-This may be fixed in the future.

 ### References
 - Czyzewski et al. (2007).
 DSP Techniques for Determining "Wow" Distortion.
 Journal of the Audio Engineering Society.
 55.